 If you like to use baskets to store gardening tools or other supplies and want to permanently fix a flour sack towel in place, consider adhering the towel with hot glue.
 This simple craft will add a touch of rustic elegance to any old basket.

-Six Ways to Use Flour Sack Towels in the Kitchen
+Six Ways to Use Kitchen Towels in the House

 Flour sack towels are kitchen must-haves.
 Here are six ways you can use flour sack towels for purposes beyond cleaning to save yourself the expense and clutter of unnecessary kitchen tools.